Years and years ago, when I first heard of Airbnb, back when it was a new concept, I’ll admit I was slightly suspicious.

-Of the dozens of Airbnbs I’ve stayed in, I’ve only had two serious issues, one in the States and one in Europe.
+Of the dozens of Airbnbs I’ve stayed in, I’ve only had a handful of issues, two of which were serious- one in the States and one in Europe.
 Both times I’ve experienced legitimate problems, Airbnb was quick to help.

 Last autumn, when a host in Lisbon refused to help with a tough situation we were experiencing (bathroom flooded, not our fault), Airbnb re-booked us in a new flat within two hours and covered the difference.

 And, recently, when a would-be host in the Philippines became unnecessarily aggressive in our ‘getting ready to check in’ message exchange, Airbnb responded to my flag the same afternoon, refunding my trip in full.

 There are times I consider staying in a hostel or hotel- when I’m craving community or score a great deal.
 Or, if my travel times are totally bonkers and I’m concerned about luggage storage.

 90% of the time though, you’ll find me in an Airbnb.
 Mostly, I book studios or private rooms that usually also offer a private bathroom.
 Occasionally, I’ll score a good deal for a one bedroom flat.